PlayPointGames/Entropia-Suite/README.md

 # Entropia-Suite

-Tool suite for tracking your results in Entropia Universe
+Tools for tracking your results in Entropia Universe.

+In the initial phase we will develop a simple hunting loot tracker.

+The complete set of tools will consist of the following modules:

+- Hunting
+- Mining
+- Crafting
+- Trading